molinfo-vienna/CDPKit/README.md

 Furthermore, CDPkit integrates with various machine learning and data mining libraries, enabling scientists to build predictive models for molecular properties.
 This makes it a valuable tool in the field of computational drug discovery, where machine learning is employed to predict the biological activity, toxicity, and other properties of potential drug candidates.
+An example of the integration can be found in the source code of this [publication](https://www.mdpi.com/1420-3049/26/20/6185).

 In summary, CDPkit is a powerful and versatile toolkit for cheminformatics, offering a comprehensive set of tools and libraries for molecular manipulation, analysis, and property prediction.
 Its wide range of functionality makes it an indispensable resource for scientists working in the field of computational chemistry and drug discovery.